List of alien races in Marvel Comics: Clavians

-First appearing in Rom the Spaceknight, the Clavians are a humanoid race that appear similar to humans from Earth.
+The Clavians are a humanoid species similar to humans.
 They live on the planet Clarius, and are a tribal people, with technology inferior to Earth's.

-Dire Wraiths invaded Clarius, but were defeated by Rom.
+Coconut Grove

+The planet Coconut Grove first appeared in Fallen Angels, as the home of the mutant alien Ariel.
+The inhabitants of Coconut Grove are physically indistinguishable from humans, but are all capable of teleportation by warping space between two closed doors.

 Contraxians

-First appeared in Jack of Hearts, the Contraxians are a humanoid race with pink or brown skin, who appear as humans except that the left sides of their bodies are darker-hued than the right sides.
+The Contraxians are a humanoid species with pink or brown skin, who appear as humans except that the left sides of their bodies are darker-hued than the right sides.
 Contraxians live on the planet Contraxia.
 Two Contraxian women, going by the names Marcy Kane and Marie Hart, were sent to Earth disguised as humans to find a means to rekindle their sun's dying energies.
-Marie Hart was able to conceive a child with a human, who grew up to become the Jack of Hearts.
+Marie Hart was able to conceive a child with a human, who grew up to become Jack of Hearts.

 Courga

-First appearing in Marvel Presents, the Courga are a race of humanoid dog-like aliens from the planet Courg.
+The Courga are a humanoid dog-like species from the planet Courg.

 D

-The D'Bari are a race of humanoid plant aliens who were largely killed when the Dark Phoenix consumed their planet's sun.
-They have been nicknamed the "Asparagus People" because of their asparagus-like appearance.

 Dakkamites

-First appearing in Silver Surfer and led by Overlord, the Dakkamites are a humanoid race that appears mostly indistinguishable from humans.
+The Dakkamites are a humanoid species similar to humans.
 Dakkamites come from the planet Dakkam.
 Exposure to Earth's yellow sun grants them super-powers, as their cells have the ability to absorb and metabolize solar energy to fuel their abilities.
 Known Dakkamites include Wundarr the Aquarian and Quantum.

 Darbians

-First appearing in Fantastic Four, the Darbians are a humanoid race that appears similarly to Earth humans, except that they average 8'10" in height.
+The Darbians are a humanoid species similar to humans, but averaging 8'10" in height.
 Their home planet is Darbia.
 They are able to generate and project concussive force.

 Deonists

-First appearing in Thor, the Deonists are a humanoid race with pale white skin and a slender build.
+The Deonists are a humanoid species with pale white skin and a slender build.
 Their homeworld, Deo was once the religious center of a confederation of planets and known as "Templeworld" but is now called "the Doomsday Star", consisting of 75% desert.

 Dragon-Men

-The Dragon-Men are a race of reptilian humanoids from the planet Ligra.
+The Dragon-Men are a reptilian species from the planet Ligra.
 They are often in conflict with the Lion-People.

 Druffs

-First appeared in Fantastic Four, the Druffs are timid creatures from the planet Ryas, averaging 3'6" in height and possessing pink skin covered by brown fur.
+The Druffs are timid creatures from the planet Ryas, averaging 3'6" in height and possessing pink skin covered by brown fur.
 They possess childlike intelligence, and can reproduce by dividing when struck.
 They have a lifespan of approximately three Earth-years and are considered to be vermin by the Skrulls.